sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement-deeper-dive.md

 I love applying the rigour math can offer to the real world, so the last section is a call-out to fellow enthusiasts who would enjoy helping me dig deeper into such topics.

 Thanks for reading!

+*Edited on 2020-01-01: The post was edited to add the main author.*

 ## References